alphagov/govuk-developer-docs/source/manual/hmrc-paye-files.html.md

 -   `payetools-{linux,osx,win}.zip` - the full binary
 -   `payetools-rti-$version-{linux,osx,win}.zip` - the binary patch
     updates
--   `realtimepayetools-update-v14.xml` - a manifest file describing the
+-   `realtimepayetools-update-vXX.xml` - a manifest file describing the
     patch update locations and versions
--   `test-realtimepayetools-update-v14.xml` - the next patch release
+-   `test-realtimepayetools-update-vXX.xml` - the next patch release
     test file, used by the software provider to test the end to end process

 ## The process for uploading new versions of the app

-The manifest file version v14 is given as an example.
+The manifest file version vXX is given as an example.
 You should confirm the version number to use with HMRC because it must match the URL hard-coded into the previous version of the software.